igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 to switch input/output mode, read, or write a pin.
 This single name provides access, as appropriate, to the DDRx, PORTx, PINx registers and also the specific pin number.
-For pins that support analog-to-digital conversion, the single name also provides access the analog channel associated with the pin.
+For pins that support analog-to-digital conversion, the single name also provides access to the analog channel associated with the pin.
 For pins that support PWM, the single name also provides access to the control and compare registers and bits needed to configure and control the PWM functionality of that pin.